Doublevil/scbspeedrun/levels/any_sh/pp/PP5.md

   [![Strat animation](https://github.com/Doublevil/scbspeedrun/blob/main/media/levels/pp/PP5_SDStorage.webp)](https://github.com/Doublevil/scbspeedrun/blob/main/media/levels/pp/PP5_SDStorage.mp4?raw=true)

   **Notes**
+  - This strat uses SD Storage.
+You can learn more about it in the "Jump cart techs" section of this guide.
   - Some of these walls are pretty hard to consistently grab.
 Be careful with your positioning.
 </details>